 - Meeting point: At the city centre or your hotel, at your preferred time

-- Transport: This is a walking tour, no transport is needed.
+- Transport: Walking tour, no transport is needed.

-- Consider the Boqueria Market is closed on Sundays, as well as many shops in the Gothic Quarter
+- Consider that Boqueria Market is closed on Sundays, as well as many shops in the Gothic Quarter

 What to expect